amirmc/mirage-www/tmpl/blog/mirage-entropy.md

 but this time it's the dom0 kernel.
 We have a background service, [Xentropyd][xentropyd], which runs in dom0, reads the RNG and serves its output to other domains through the Xen Console.
-The problem is that in many scenarios, like hosting on popular cloud providers, we cannot expect extra cooperation from dom0.
-A bigger problem is that although most of the code is there, we haven't fully fleshed out this design and it remains disabled in MirageOS 2.5.0.
+The problem is that in many scenarios, like hosting on popular cloud providers, we cannot expect this degree of cooperation from dom0.
+A bigger problem is that although most of the code is present, we haven't fully fleshed out this design and it remains disabled in MirageOS 2.5.0

 So we need to be able to achieve unpredictability relying purely on what is available inside a unikernel.
 A unikernel has no direct exposure to the